T-SQL code examples to add a primary key constraint to a column to avoid inserting multiple times the same record.

 - A primary key can be a compounded key using multiple columns.
 For example a concatenation of these columns : ID + First Name + Last Name.

 - In addition, a column used as a primary key cannot be NULL, so it is defined as NOT NULL.

 - Also, a primary key has per default it’s corresponding Clustered Index created automatically.

 - If specified in the script, the index can also be a non-clustered one.

+Additionally, a primary key constraints has their corresponding clustered index created automatically.
+Understanding the limitations and behaviours of primary keys is essential in designing effective database structures.
 To learn more about SQL objects, here is a step-by-step guide to create a SQL Server clustered index.